As BJP-Shiv Sena squabble over govt formation, opposition plays the waiting game

 Although both parties together have a comfortable majority, the Shiv Sena has been insisting on a 50:50 formula, which Maharashtra Chief Minister, Devendra Fadnavis denies was ever spoken about.

-The NCP on the other hand has not made any moves to extend support to either of the parties.
+The NCP, on the other hand, has not made any moves to extend support to either of the parties.
 It would play the wait and watch game as it feels that the division between the BJP and Shiv Sena would be driven deeper in the coming days.

 Maharashtra: No govt in sight as Sena issues veiled threat to BJP